top of page

 This facility would also require a large substation, and above ground transmission lines.

-This proposed location for this facility is NOT:
+The proposed location for this facility

-• on land that is already disturbed
+• on previously developed land

 DAC3277B-E5B7-43AA-9D00-C1BD104E3F77.webp